raymonstah/RLEscript/README.md

 RLEscript
 =========

-A simple run length encoder/decoder.
+A simple run length encoder/decoder coded in C.

 This script shows how the run-length-encoding algorithm works.
 The count of a character is inside brackets {}.